-Chinese Pagoda, modelled as it was on the 1841 version built by James Pennethorne, is dusted with snow that accentuates the oriential design.
+The Chinese Pagoda, modelled as it was on the 1841 version built by James Pennethorne, is dusted with snow that accentuates the oriental design.
 Originally designed as a summer house, we think it looks as pretty as a gingerbread house in this weather.

 The Coutt’s drinking fountain clad in white is straight from a Dickens novel, evoking visions of winter’s past.
 The gothic architecture attracts photographers and filmmakers year round and you’ll spot this as the backdrop for several grime music videos.

-Running along the park’s edge is the Regent’s Canal, the barges float silently on the water like glaciers in icy oceans.
+Running along the park’s edge is the Regent’s Canal where the barges float silently on the water like glaciers in icy oceans.
 With night-time temperatures dropping below freezing every night this week, we hope our local boaties are keeping warm.

-If you enjoyed this article, you may be interested in our photo essay on Regent’s Park Canal
+If you enjoyed this article, you may be interested in our photo essay on Regent’s Canal.